swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 >
 {: .callout}

-Note here that we didn't given any arguments to `ls`, but we still needed to give the parentheses to tell R to call the function.
+Note here that we didn't give any arguments to `ls`, but we still needed to give the parentheses to tell R to call the function.

 If we type `ls` by itself, R will print out the source code for that function!